Delaware County Pennsylvania assistance programs.

 Domestic Abuse Project of Delaware County runs shelters and transitional housing.
 Other support services for domestic abuse victims includes relocation assistance and referrals to free legal aid.
 The center is at 14 W 2nd St, Media, Pennsylvania, 19063, (610) 565-6272.
 Another location is in Chester.
 Dial (610) 497-6737.

 Emergency rent assistance and homeless prevention - Churches, non-profits, and government sponsored agencies operate across the greater Delaware County Pennsylvania area.
 Cash grants and financial assistance may be available to low income families to help them pay their rent if they are faced with an eviction or homelessness.
 Priority is usually given to families with children, the elderly, and the disabled.
-Click here for more details.
+Click here for more details on emergency rental assistance in Delaware County.

-Free food - People throughout the region can stop by or call their local food pantry for help.
+Free food - People throughout the region can stop by or call their local food pantry or soup kitchen for help.
 Dozens of centers, food banks, and charities distribute assistance to the needy every day.
 Food, meals, groceries, and other aid is offered.
-Continue.
+Continue with Delaware County Pennsylvania free food pantries.

 Child care assistance in Delaware County